kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - 2026-09-10: KEP updated for Beta (v1.38).
 - 2026-09-18: Beta design clarified blocking on invalid scheduling objects, retry-safe suspend/resume, BYO clarification, and delayed delegated dependencies.
+- 2026-09-25: Delegated `PodGroup` discovered by deterministic name and controller-owned by the Job, so sibling Jobs sharing a `PodGroupTemplate` get one `PodGroup` each.

 ## Drawbacks